What is the Mediterranean Diet?

 This way of eating uses olive oil as the primary source of fat which has been proven to lower harmful cholesterol levels.

-Inflammation and the Mediterranean diet
+Inflammation and the Mediterranean Diet

 Multiple studies show that the Mediterranean diet lowers chronic inflammation.
 Chronic inflammation is a common symptom of almost every disease and is responsible for many issues such as aches and pains, insomnia, chronic fatigue, depression, anxiety, gastrointestinal issues, weight gain and picking up infections all the time (Pahwa, et al., 2022).